Wang Qing (actor)

-Wang Qing (born 10 March 1993 in Beijing) is a Chinese actor, singer and host.
+Wang Qing (born 10 March 1993) is a Chinese actor, singer and host.
 He was invited to play Chi Cheng in the web series Counterattack in May 2015 and entered into the public eye.
 On 22 September 2015, he collaborated with Feng Jianyu and released the song This Summer.
 He has become a regular host for Super Show on Anhui Television since April 2016.
 In July 2016, he played a lead role in the film Infinite Fight.

-Life and career
+Early life and career

 Life

 Wang Qing was born in China.
 In 2012, he was admitted to Beijing Union University, initially majoring in acting.
 Later in his junior year, he transferred to broadcasting and hosting, and eventually graduated in 2016.
 During his school life, he once opened a diner called Malatang From The Stars.
 In 2015, his cousin approached him about acting in a web series.

 Career

 Film

 Wang Qing began his career playing the role of Chi Cheng in the web series Counterattack, opposite his lover and classmate Feng Jianyu, that was released in August 2015.
 In September 2015, he joined the shooting of Counterattack special episode, which was released on September 16.
 Through the web series, he won the "Most Popular Web Series Actor" title awarded by Weibo Video Station.
 In July 2016, he co-starred in a web movie Infinite Fight with Feng Jianyu.
 The movie was nominated for seven awards in the World Chinese Science Fiction Movies Nebula Awards.